Our 20 Favorite Things to Do in Taiwan with Our Kids

 Some of my kids’ earliest memories from their toddlerhood include famous Taiwanese attractions like riding the Sun Moon Lake Ropeway and looking down at the city from Taipei 101 Observatory.
 But they also loved off-the-beaten-track activities like staying on a tea farm in Shizhuo and snorkeling with giant sea turtles on Xiaoliuqiu.

-Now we live in Canada and make trips back to Taiwan every year.
+Now we live in Canada, where my kids are still studying Mandarin, and make trips back to Taiwan every year.
 My kids are almost tweens, so nowadays they’re more interested in ke ai (kawaii) culture and Taiwanese food than anything else.

 In this article, I’ll introduce my children’s favorite things to do in Taiwan, from those early days till now.
 At the end, I’ll also give some lists of the best kid-friendly hot springs, hikes, themed cafes, amusement parks, playgrounds, playcenters, museums, zoos, aquariums, and hotels across the country.